ScottLogic/blog/_posts/2023-10-20-elevating-software-the-indispensable-role-of-ux.md

 date: 2023-11-20 16:01:00 Z
 categories:
 - UX Design
-summary: This blog post explores how important UX Design is in the software industry and how even tech giants can get it wrong sometimes.
+summary: This blog post explores how important UX Design is in the ever-growing software industry and how even tech giants can get it wrong sometimes.
 author: wduncan
 image: "/uploads/importance-of-ux.webp"
 ---